elevateforhumanity/fix2/content/video-scripts/ecd-courses/about-elevate-for-humanity-main.md

-# About Elevate for Humanity & Elevate Connects Directory – AI Homepage Narrator (~90 seconds)
+# About Elevate for Humanity & Elevate for Humanity – AI Homepage Narrator (~90 seconds)

-Welcome to Elevate Connects Directory, powered by Elevate for Humanity.
+Welcome to Elevate for Humanity, powered by Elevate for Humanity.

 This platform exists to connect you with high-demand training programs, workforce partners, and real job opportunities — with a special focus on federal and state funding so cost is not the reason you stay stuck.